lettre/lettre/README.rst

     make

-To build the example client code:
+To build the example command-line client code:

     make examples

-To run the example:
+To run the example's help:

-    ./build/client src_addr dest_addr message_of_one_word server port
+    ./build/client -h

 Todo
 ----